Mother, stepfather of missing 11-year-old North Carolina girl indicted by grand jury - NewsBreak

 Mother, stepfather of missing 11-year-old North Carolina girl indicted by grand jury

-CORNELIUS, N.C. ( WJZY ) — The mother and stepfather of missing 11-year-old Cornelius, North Carolina girl Madalina Cojocari were indicted by the grand jury Tuesday, according to the district attorney’s office.
+CORNELIUS, N.C. ( WJZY ) — The mother and stepfather of missing 11-year-old Cornelius, North Carolina girl Madalina Cojocari was indicted by the grand jury Tuesday, according to the district attorney’s office.

 Diana Cojocari and Christopher Palmiter were indicted for failing to report a child’s disappearance to law enforcement.